nopperzz/VehicleDetectionFLIR/readme.md

 ```python
 conda list
 ```
-To open Jupyter notebook, type "jupyter notebook in Anaconda prompt
+To open Jupyter notebook, type *jupyter notebook* in Anaconda prompt

 locate the ipynb file GUI.ipynb and run the program